MNummila/C-coursework/README.md

 # C-course-work
-Course project from C-programming course
+Course project from C-programming course.

+It is a linked list that analyses given file.